 This course is a culmination of the Interior Design Program course work.
 It should be taken in conjunction with or after completion of the final interior courses or in the graduating semester.
+Students will prepare a cover letter, resume, digital and hard copy portfolio.
 Upon successful completion of this course, the student will be able to select and rework portfolio materials for maximum visual potential and appeal.
-In addition, the student will prepare a resume, conduct a job search, and present written and oral presentations based on knowledge from program courses.
+Leadership skills for joining the workforce will be examined and applied.

-ITMD 271 Budgeting and Estimating (3 Hours)
+ITMD 271 Budgeting and Estimating\ (3 Hours)

-Prerequisites: ITMD 132 with a grade of "C" or higher and ITMD 125 with a grade of "C" or higher and MATH 120 (or higher) with a grade of "C" or higher.
+Prerequisites : ITMD 125 with a grade of "C" or higher and ITMD 132 with a grade of "C" or higher and MATH 120 (or higher) with a grade of "C" or higher.

-Upon successful completion of this course, the student will demonstrate an ability to measure accurately for project components, apply cost parameters to project components, effectively prepare material and labor cost estimate analysis, understand cost controls such as value engineering, and evaluate sustainable material and labor cost.
+Upon successful completion of this course, the student will demonstrate an ability to measure accurately for project components, apply cost parameters to project components, effectively prepare material and labor cost estimate analysis, understand cost controls such as value engineering, and evaluate materials and labor cost.
 Students will use interior design business procedures and documents to complete project analysis.